magento/knowledge-base/docs/guides/support-kb-styleguide.md

 References to other resources.

-Example: See xyz on DevDocs
+Example: See xyz on our developer documentation
-See xyz on Magento DevDocs and so on

 </td>

-<td colspan="1">See xyz in Magento Developer Documentation</td>
+<td colspan="1">See xyz in our developer documentation</td>

 <td colspan="1">